CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

 you do not have an account yet.

-Once you are logged in into the system you can register the data and analysis projects by clicking "Register Study (project)" on the Dashboard.
+Once you are logged in into the system you can register the data and analysis projects by clicking “Register Study (project)” on the Dashboard.
 Description on how to fill all the fields for CBP projects is given below, please, go to
 <https://ena-docs.readthedocs.io/en/latest/submit/study.html> for